-To test the estimated fair value of the developed technology asset, we performed audit procedures that included, among others, testing the significant assumptions used in the model, including the completeness and accuracy of the underlying data.

-As part of these procedures, we assessed the reasonableness of the estimates used in the valuation by (i) assessing the historical results compared to projected results, (ii) engaging valuation specialists to assess the methods, models, and assumptions used within the valuation, and (iii) verifying underlying assumptions utilized by management in the valuation of the acquired asset, including the key inputs, inclusive of the revenue projections attributable to the acquired asset.
+To test the estimated fair value of the indefinite-lived intangible asset, we performed audit procedures that included, among others, testing the significant assumptions used in the model, including the completeness and accuracy of the underlying data.
+As part of these procedures, we assessed the reasonableness of the estimates used in the valuation by (i) assessing the historical results compared to projected results, (ii) engaging valuation specialists to assess the methods, models, and assumptions used within the valuation, and (iii) verifying underlying assumptions utilized by management in the valuation of the indefinite-lived intangible asset, including the key inputs, inclusive of the revenue projections and discount rates attributable to the indefinite-lived intangible asset.
+We also assessed the historical accuracy of management's forecasts of financial results used in developing fair value estimates to assist in evaluating the reliability of the forecast utilized in the estimate.